acmutd/docs-leadership/docs/data/event.md

 The `id` field for each event can be seen when accessing their profile page as follows --> `https://leadership.acmutd.co/event/<ID>`.
 This is a uniquely auto-generated id that also serves as the document name in the `event_leadership` collection on firestore.
 :::

 The `date_start` and `date_end` fields on the document are stored as timestamps in Firestore but are converted to and used as a `string` in the application logic.
+On the frontend, only the `date_start` is shown if the start & end dates are the same.

 ### Team